 The bowls still get hotter than the plates, but as I mentioned above, I think that’s an issue of food distribution and the amount of heat it takes to get it warm.
 If you have a bowl that does great in the microwave, please share it with us in the comments.

 My last requirement had been to find affordable dinnerware sets.
 In my search, I found cheaper porcelain dishes that felt and looked really cheap.
-I found beautiful white dinnerware at Williams Sonoma and French porcelain sets that were way expensive.
-And didn’t even feel as quality as these.
-All those porcelain plates also tended to be a bit smaller.
-But these durable porcelain dishes were at a reasonable price point in my opinion, so along with the other criteria they fulfilled, they were a winner! 🏆
+I found beautiful white dinnerware at Williams Sonoma and French porcelain sets that were way expensive – and didn’t even feel as quality as these.
+Plus all those porcelain plates tended to be a bit smaller.
+But these durable porcelain dishes were at a reasonable price point somewhere in the middle and will last for years, so along with the other criteria they fulfilled, they were a winner! 🏆

 I started with the dinner plates, salad plates, cereal bowls, and dinner bowls.
 And I added a set of matching coffee mugs last year.
 The next additional pieces I’ll probably add are the serving bowl and tray.